UCBoulder/EcoGenoRisk/README.md

 ============
 EcoGenoRisk is designed to assess the risk a synthetic organism can introduce into the environment.

-EcoGenoRisk is composed of HazID, EnvCen, and RiskQ(under development).
+EcoGenoRisk is composed of HazID, EnvCen, and RiskQ.

 **HazID**
 =========